keyone2693/ImageResizer.AspNetCore/README.md

 [![GitHub stars](https://img.shields.io/github/stars/keyone2693/ImageResizer.AspNetCore.svg?maxAge=25920?style=plastic)](https://github.com/keyone2693/ImageResizer.AspNetCore/stargazers)
 [![GitHub license](https://img.shields.io/github/license/keyone2693/ImageResizer.AspNetCore.svg?maxAge=25920?style=plastic)](https://github.com/keyone2693/ImageResizer.AspNetCore/blob/master/LICENSE)

+### You Can see the examples here: [Demo](http://imageresizer.aspnetcore.keyone2693.ir/)

 #### Current version: 1.7.x [Stable]
 In this version:
-all main functinalety working
-except disk catch and water mark wich will be added soon
+all main functionality working except for disk catch and watermark which will be added soon

 ## Overview

-## its for dotnet core only
+## it's for Dotnet core only
 aspnetcore 2.2 +

 ## Easy to install
-Use library as dll, reference from [nuget](https://www.nuget.org/packages/ImageResizer.AspNetCore/) or just use this in package manager console
+Use the library as dll, reference from [nuget](https://www.nuget.org/packages/ImageResizer.AspNetCore/) or use this in package manager console
 ```c#
 Install-Package ImageResizer.AspNetCore
 ```
 # Wiki

-for using these awsom library you only need do two thigs
+for using this awesome library, you only need to do two things
 first:

 add this line of code to your Startup.cs